southbayjay/awesome-windsurf/CONTRIBUTING.md

 2. Follow the existing style and format of the repository
 3. Keep descriptions clear and concise
 4. Test any code or commands before submitting
-5. Follow our [testing guidelines](TESTING.md) for quality assurance
+5. Follow our [quality check guidelines](CHECKS.md) for consistency

 ## How to contribute